radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/getting-started/05-studio-editors.md

 ![CSV export](./images/worddav80a0bd8f8af363c9349465a2fca285d2.png "CSV export")

-- Printing a report on a server printer: Allows you to print the report with the help of a printer configured on the server hosting the Brainwave Identity GRC web portal.
+- Printing a report on a server printer: Allows you to print the report with the help of a printer configured on the server hosting the Identity Analytics web portal.
 This feature is particularly useful when the client navigation interfaces do not have a local printer configuration

 ![CSV export](./images/worddav307c182e56fca00ade5a75c8d9b66695.png "CSV export")